Todrick Hall

-Todrick Hall (born April 4, 1985) is an American singer, choreographer, and YouTuber.
+Todrick Hall (born April 4, 1985) is an American singer, rapper, choreographer, and YouTuber.
 He gained national attention on the ninth season of the televised singing competition American Idol.
-Following this, he amassed a huge following on YouTube with viral videos including original songs, parodies, and skits.
+Following this, he amassed a following on YouTube with original songs, parodies, and skits.
 A documentary series about his video-making process titled Todrick aired on MTV in 2015.

 Starting with season eight, Hall became a resident choreographer and occasional judge on RuPaul's Drag Race.
 From 2016 to 2017, Hall starred as Lola in Kinky Boots on Broadway.
-Later in 2017, he began appearances as Billy Flynn in Chicago on Broadway and the West End.
+Later in 2017, he began appearances as Billy Flynn in Chicago on Broadway and in the West End.
+He also appeared as Ogie in Waitress on Broadway in 2019.

-As a singer-songwriter he has released four studio albums, including the visual albums Straight Outta Oz (2016) and Forbidden (2018).
-In 2020 he released an EP, Quarantine Queen, in response to the COVID-19 pandemic featuring "Mask, Gloves, Soap, Scrub", and was the international host of Global Pride 2020.
+Hall has released four studio albums, including the visual albums Straight Outta Oz (2016) and Forbidden (2018).
+In 2020, he released an EP, Quarantine Queen, and was the international host of Global Pride 2020.